-Hearing loss may interfere with a child's ability to learn and function in society.
-State and federal laws, including A.R.S. §36-899.01-.04, require that schools establish hearing screening programs to identify students in need of further hearing evaluation and appropriate intervention.
+Hearing and vision loss may interfere with a child's ability to learn and function in society.
+State and federal laws, including A.R.S. §36-899.01-.10, require that schools establish hearing evaluation and vision screening programs to identify students in need of further hearing evaluation, vision screening, and appropriate intervention.